hermwong/phonegap-palm/README.md

 PhoneGap Palm
 =====================================================
 PhoneGap Palm is a skeleton Palm webOS application, along with javascript wrapper libraries, which allow a developer to build an application for a Palm webOS device using web technologies.
 This same code can be built for iPhone, BlackBerry, Symbian, and more to come ...
+Currently the jQTouch framework for building mobile web apps is included, but it can be exchanged for another framework (like jQuery Mobile) very easily.

 Pre-requisites
 -----------------------------------------------------